 There is traditional surface neurofeedback, which is where this industry began in the 60s and 70s.
 It is called surface because the emphasis is on the surface structures of the brain.
 The vast majority of neurofeedback practitioners do this type of Neurofeedback, and the good ones utilize QEEG.
 The particular focus of this type is to train brain rhythms.
-This is also referred to as amplitude training.
-They place one or two electrodes on the patient’s scalp in specific locations and reward certain frequencies and inhibit others.
+This place one or two electrodes on the patient’s scalp in specific locations and reward certain frequencies and inhibit others.
 They often use head maps to pick their locations but do not train using a normative database.
 This can be a very effective way to train the brain and has some benefits that other types of Neurofeedback do not have.

 swLORETA Z-Score Neurofeedback:

 I could do a blog on this alone.
 This is the type of training we mostly do at Heart Matters.
 The science is vast, and it is complex.
 The basic premise is location, location, location.
 In the 90s, technology advanced to the point that we could determine the sources of dysregulation down in the brain using EEG.
-This technology is called LORETA, which stands for low resonance electromagnetic tomography.
 That is a mouth full for sure.
 The basic principle is the surface sensors from a standard EEG cap can be used to triangulate locations down in the brain, much like your cell phone company can track your location by triangulating satellite signals in space.
 When these specific locations have issues, they disrupt the rhythms and the communication in the brain’s networks, and that causes symptoms like depression, anxiety, ADHD, and others.

 This type of training is called whole head (or brain) training because we can train multiple locations at once.
 The net effect is we can train more conditions with more specificity faster.
 Our average patient’s training is about a third of the average Traditional Surface neurofeedback sessions.
 We also are effective with conditions that surface neurofeedback is not.